 Soil area characterized by significant heterogeneity.
 The soil cover of the forest-steppe zone is represented mainly by leached and typical chernozems, among the latter significant areas are occupied by residual carbonate.
 The soils of the steppe zone are predominantly represented by ordinary and southern chernozems, less often dark chestnut soils, solonetzes, and their complexes.
 The vast majority of soils in the region (up to 80%) have clay and heavy loamy texture.

 Agricultural land area: 3, 387 thousand.
 Ha.

-CURRENT STATE OF THE INDUSTRY.
+MODERN STATE OF THE INDUSTRY.
 CHALLENGES AND PROSPECTS

 Samara region occupies a special place in the history of modern Russian potato growing.
 This is one of those regions from which the industry revolution began in Russia in the 90s of the XNUMXth century: the transition to highly mechanized efficient potato production.

 Today, Samara potato growers have something to be proud of: they have many years of experience in the production of high-quality seed and ware potatoes, the region occupies one of the leading places in Russia in terms of potato yield (at the end of 2018, the average yield was at the level of 295 c / ha).